Samsung: Don't freak out about exploding Galaxy S7s

 Samsung also acknowledged the complaints, citing "several" isolated instances of "external damage."

 According to IDC Research, Samsung holds the biggest foothold on the global smartphone market, with a 22.8% market share in second quarter of 2016.
-This is largely attributed to success around the Galaxy S7 and Galaxy S7 Edge.
+Most recently, that's been attributed to success around the Galaxy S7 and Galaxy S7 Edge.

 The Galaxy S7, which launched in March, directly competes with Apple's iPhone.
 Other Samsung fans prefer the Edge, which features a side panel with easy access to favorite apps, contacts and news.